-At the outset, it is not clear to us how attempting to analyze PM through correlations with HC and CO, and introducing associated uncertainty, would improve the resulting model inputs when PM measurements are available.
+At the outset, it is not clear to us how attempting to analyze PM through correlations with HC and CO (both of which are fairly poor), and introducing associated uncertainty, would improve the resulting model inputs when PM measurements are available.
 In addition, adjustment for fuel effects simply not possible with the older data, as the needed fuel parameter information is not available.